kfrn/cinema-1917-api/documentation.md

  * On success, the HTTP status code in the response header is 200 ('OK').
  * In case of server error, the header status code is a 5xx error code and the response body contains an error object.

 The get request will return an object with the key "results" and an array of objects, each containing data on a film that matched the search parameter.
+For example, the request `/v1/films?title=green` will return:

     {
       "results": [